NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 1. Login to [Building Component Library (BCL)](https://bcl.nrel.gov/).
 2. Click on the `My Dashboard` near the top right of the website.
-3. Copy the text after `API v1.1 key`: then paste the key into the PAT. __You only need to configure the key in one place and it will be used globally throughout the OpenStudio tools.__ Additionally, this key will be maintained when you install updates to OpenStudio.
+3. Copy the text after `API v1.1 key`: then paste the key into the PAT. __You only need to configure the key in one place and it will be used globally throughout the OpenStudio SDK tools.__ Additionally, this key will be maintained when you install updates to OpenStudio SDK.

 __Optional - Install Ruby__
-If you plan to use the OpenStudio Ruby bindings via command prompt, you must install Ruby.
+If you plan to use the OpenStudio SDK Ruby bindings via command prompt, you must install Ruby.
 Check the [version compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) to see which version of Ruby is compatible.

 1. Download the [Ruby](http://rubyinstaller.org/downloads/) installer.
-If you have the Windows (x64) version of OpenStudio (Help>About>Compiler shows Visual Studio 12 2013 Win64), you'll need the x64 Ruby installer.
+If you have the Windows (x64) version of OpenStudio SDK (Help>About>Compiler shows Visual Studio 12 2013 Win64), you'll need the x64 Ruby installer.
 2. Add `C:\ruby-2.2.4-x64-mingw32\bin` (or wherever you installed Ruby) to the PATH environment variable.
 [Detailed instructions](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx).
-3. Create a text file with the following text inside (modify `C:\openstudio-2.3.0` based on where your version of OpenStudio is installed):
+3. Create a text file with the following text inside (modify `C:\openstudio-2.3.0` based on where your version of OpenStudio SDK is installed):

     ```
     require 'C:\openstudio-2.3.0\Ruby\openstudio.rb'